Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

     |                        |                |                |                                      |
     +------------------------+----------------+----------------+--------------------------------------+

-.. note:: The above configurable parameters range may exceed a library element's maximum supported range, in which case the compilation will end with a static_assert error informing about the exceeded range.
+.. note:: Given parameter values are subject to checks early in compilation to ensure support.
+See :ref:`LEGALITY_CHECKING`

 .. _CONFIGURATION_PARAMETERS_CONV_CORR: